0x45mi/referenceManager/README.md

 + Focus mode: scroll over the video to scroll through frames more slowly
 + Interactive slider handles
++ If you drop an image in the viewport it will make the image plane for the sequence.
+Assumes editing has been done elsewhere.

 ## How to install
 1. Download the repository and extract files. <br/>